 Going on holiday during Christmas is the perfect gift you can give your kids and rest of the family.
 Traveling with the family means introducing your kids to new cultures, new food, and new languages – the kind of education schools don’t impart.
 While choosing a spot for your Christmas holiday with family you can opt for a summer destination or a winter destination.
-If you haven’t yet decided on where you want to go for your Christmas vacation, we have our list of the 17 best places for Christmas holidays with family in 2017.
+If you haven’t yet decided on where you want to go for your Christmas vacation, we have our list of the 17 best places for Christmas holidays with family.

 Best places for Christmas holidays with family